shaunmcglinchey/tweetpipe-flink-analyser/README.md

 ## Running the application
 The project can be run from within an IDE (such as IntelliJ) or directly from the command-line.

-* Once started the application will connect to the Twitter stream, mapping each raw JSON tweet to a Tweet object via the Flink mapping interface, and finally prints out the tweets.
-Functionality is a WIP.